TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-migration-databasemigrationserviceissues.md

 # Common issues with using Azure Database Migration Services

 You can do online and offline migrations using Azure database migration services (DMSs).
-Most users can resolve common issues by using the information below.
+Most users can resolve common issues by using the following steps.

-## Resolve common issues
+## **Recommended Steps**

 * **Error 1227 "Access denied; you need (at least one of) the SUPER privilege(s) for this operation"**<br>
   This error occurs after importing a dump file that contains definers.
 Although Azure Database for MySQL is a managed PaaS solution and SUPER privileges are restricted, you can enable [log_bin_trust_function_creators](https://docs.microsoft.com/azure/mysql/concepts-server-parameters#log_bin_trust_function_creators) so that you can create definers without issue.